zcrayman/tut-rest/2/README.md

 * Requests that change a resource's state (a Command)
 * Requests that query a resource's state (a Query)

 It's possible to implement these two categories of interactions using one controller for each resource.
 However, the [Command Query Responsibility Segregation (CQRS)](http://martinfowler.com/bliki/CQRS.html) pattern advises you to split these responsibilities into different routes through your application.
-In this tutorial you implement these concerns separately.
+In this tutorial you will implement these concerns separately.

 ### Implement failing test(s) for a controller with MockMVC